METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 ** NOTE **Depending on your Windows version the file may be called my.ini and displayed as my in case file extensions for known types are hidden.

+#### Tracking the progress of a restore operation
+Usually for large restores, it is necessary to check the progress of a restore operation.

+1. Connect to the database via command line `mysql -u openmrs -p openmrs`
+2. Check the tables that have been created by running the command `show tables;`

+    * There are about 160 tables as of UgandaEMR 2.x so this is one measure
+    * The encounter, visit, obs, patient, person tables are the largest
+3. Check the status of a table being created `SELECT count(uuid) FROM table_name;` will show how many rows are being added to a table

 ### Common Troubleshooting Tips

 #### Error incorrect integer value: 'false' for column 'retiredby'